arjanvdmeij/msp4-bricksticker/README.md

 in the root of the repository, a chapter is dedicated to the tests, including screenshots of manual testing, overview of automated tests and the result as Travis relays.
 Each app contains a `tests.py` file.
-In order to run all tests manually instead of using Travis, go to a terminal prompt, enter `python3 manage.py test` to run all tests.
+In order to run all tests manually instead of using Travis, go to a terminal prompt, and enter `python3 manage.py test` to run all tests.
 In order to run tests for a specific app, enter (e.g.) `python3 manage.py products` where products is the app to run the tests for.

 Testing was done every step of development, as well as automated using **[Travis](https://travis-ci.org)**